 Research leaders – Temple Health clinical researchers are renowned in the medical community for pioneering treatments that enhance care.
 Specialists study therapies to improve care for people with all forms of colorectal and related disease.

-Comprehensive care – One of the region's most respected academic medical centers, Temple University Hospital offers exceptional cross-specialty care and Jeanes Hospital provides sophisticated surgical and oncology services in a convenient, community-based setting.
+Comprehensive care – One of the region's most respected academic medical centers, Temple University Hospital offers exceptional cross-specialty care and Temple University Hospital – Jeanes Campus provides sophisticated surgical and oncology services in a convenient, community-based setting.